$k$-path graphs: experiments and conjectures about algebraic connectivity and $\alpha$-index: Methodology

-The objective of Algorithm in Section 5 of \cite{PEREIRA:14} (see transcription in Algorithm \ref{alg:algo1} below) is to generate a restricted normalized sequences with at most $k+1$ different numbers for all non-isomorphic $k$-path graphs, given fixed $k$ and $n$, that are stored in $\mathcal{T}_{k,n}$.
-The algorithm considers first the smallest sequence (in lexicographic order) that satisfies the 3 conditions, $\langle 1, 2, 1, 2, 1, 2 .... \rangle$.
-After that, new sequences, from the smallest one, are constructed in step 1; the definitions of restricte and normalized sequences are controlled by the variables $a_i$ and $b_i$, respectively; also, the number of different integer numbers is chequed.
-Observe that some valid sequences cannot be accepted, the reverse of each sequence must be analyzed and only the smaller one is considered (see steps a), b) and c) of the algorithm).
-The proof of correctness of Algorithm \ref{alg:algo1} is given in Lemmas 2 and 3 of Section 2.3.
+The algorithm that generate color sequences for all non-isomorphic $k$-path graphs of order $n$, initializes with the lexicographically smallest sequence that satisfies the three conditions of Lemma 2 (restricted, normalized and only using positives integers in $\{1,..., k+1\}$).
+Subsequently, the sequence is modified to produce new sequences.
+Each generated sequence must be analyzed to verify whether it represents a valid $k$-path graph, satisfying the required constraints.
+Algorithm \ref{alg:algo1} (\cite{PEREIRA:14}) is presented below whose proof of correctness is given by Lemmas 2 and 3 of Section 2.3.

-\subsection{Transforming color sequence in $g6$ format - phase ii)}
+\subsection{Transforming color sequence in $g6$ format - phase ii}

-In this phase, the color sequences representing $k$-path graphs, with fixed $k$ and $n$, are transformed $g6$ format, suitable for storage of the lists of graphs.
-First, the color sequence is used to construct an adjacency matrix of the graph and, from this matrix, create the compressed format $g6$.
+In this phase, the color sequences representing $k$-path graphs, with fixed $k$ and $n$, are transformed into $g6$ format, suitable for storage of the lists of graphs.
+This format, initially presented by Brendan McKay, is widely used to store undirected graphs in a compact form, using only printable ASCII characters\footnote{https://users.cecs.anu.edu.au/$\sim$bdm/data/formats.txt}.
+The sequence of characters is obtained from the order and the columns of the adjacency matrix of the graph.

-The color sequence of size $n - k - 1$ represents the coloring of $n- k-1$ vertices of the $k$-path graph of order $n$.
-Therefore, $k+1$ colors of the first clique in the core sequence are conveniently added in the color sequence to obtain a $k+1$-coloring of the $k$-path graph of order $n$ (see Section 3.1).
-Then, is possible to construct the adjacency matrix of the graph from the last sequence.
+First, the color sequence is used to construct the adjacency matrix of the graph.
+To this end, given $n$, $k$ and a color sequence $C$ of lenght $n-k+1$ representing a $k$-path graph, Algorithm 2 produces the corresponding adjacency matrix.

+For instance, given $n=11$, $k=4$ and $C = \langle 1,2,1,2,1,2,1,2 \rangle$, Algorithm 2 computes the elements $a_{i,j}$, begining from the last row, and returns the following adjacency matrix corresponding to the $4$-path graph of order 11: \begin{small}